R-Van-Laer/One-Dimensional-Schr-dinger-Equation/README.md

   the header file of the same name in which the different potential energy functions are defined.

-- In the "TEST_eigen" folder is the code I used to verify that the code was giving proper eigenvalues and vectors.
+- In the "TEST-eigen" folder is the code I used to verify that the code was giving proper eigenvalues and vectors.

-- In the "Results" folder are graphical results of the eigenstates in each specific potential cases for both 50 by 50 matrices and 100 by 100 matrices.
+- In the "Result" folder are graphical results of the eigenstates in each specific potential cases for both 50 by 50 matrices and 100 by 100 matrices.